nimzi/FunctionalProgramming/README.md

 type AdminUser = { ID: string; PasswordHash:string; Contact:ContactInfo }
 ```

-The data types are fundamentally different but they are both users.
-Onto defining a **typeclass**.
+The data types are fundamentally different but they are both represent users.
+Also, we shouldn't assume that the datatypes were even written at the same time or came from the same system.
+We might very well be merging two separate, say, backends.
+Well, onto defining a **typeclass**.
 Wait, what's a typeclass?
 Hang on.
 It will become clear soon.

 ```F#
 type Authenticated<'A> =
     abstract member IsAuthenticated : 'A -> bool
 ```

-We are defining a new "interface" (emphasis on quonte-unquote) in order to "tag" different datatypes and put them under the same umbrella.
+We are defining a new **parametrized** template in order to "tag" different datatypes and put them under the same **compile-time** umbrella.
 And here are the implementations of this abstract datatype.

 ```F#
 let GuestAuthEvidence =